 Let me say something about cheese and dieting.
 Many people don’t like to eat cheese when they are dieting because it’s high in fat or because they may be lactose intolerant.

 If you have concerns about the high fat content, I recommend hard sharp cheeses as they add lots of flavor and you don’t need to use much.
+Some hard, sharp cheeses are Asiago, Parmesan, Gruyere, Manchego, Pecorino Romano, etc.

 The great thing about using hard, sharp cheeses is they are usually lower in lactose and you don’t need much to give your dish lots of flavor.
 Here’s a good article singing the praises of cheese if you are interested.